-Venda Louise's teaching is currently focused on supporting PhD students and developing bespoke research methods training for practice-led research.
+Vee's teaching is currently focused on supporting PhD students and developing bespoke research methods training for practice-led research.
 In 2017 she became a Senior Fellow of the Higher Education Academy, having previously been a Fellow.
-In 2012 she was awarded the Vice Chancellor's Distinguished Teacher Award for her contribution to developing the art history curriculum and role in supporting students and in 2014 and 2015 she was shortlisted for the student-led TEA prize in the outstanding feedback category, and in 2015 she was also nominated for her Research Supervision.
+In 2012 she was awarded the Vice Chancellor's Distinguished Teacher Award for her contribution to developing the art history curriculum and role in supporting students and she has been twice shortlisted for the student-led TEA prize in the outstanding feedback category, and also nominated for Research Supervision.
 She has a strong interest in creative arts pedagogy and practice-led research, and has carried out research projects funded by the Higher Education Academy.

 Alexia Mellor, AHRC Northern Bridge Studentship (principal, with John Bowers and Fiona Whitehirst)